alpacahq/marketstore/contrib/xignitefeeder/README.md

 # Xignite Feeder

-* This plugin retrieves quotes data by [QUICK Xignite API](https://www.marketdata-cloud.quick-co.jp/Products/) and store it to the local marketstore server.
+* This plugin retrieves quotes data for all symbols in (a) specified exchange(s) by [QUICK Xignite API](https://www.marketdata-cloud.quick-co.jp/Products/) and store it to the local marketstore server.
 * You need an API token to call Xignite API.
 Register to Xignite and generate your API token first.
 * This plugin is also able to collect daily candlestick chart data from a specified date and backfill it to the local marketstore. this historical backfill process can be executed when marketstore is started and the configurated time everyday (see `updatingHour` configuration )